BreezeShane/NovelEnlightenGAN/README.md

 ## Where is it from ?

 It comes from [here](https://github.com/VITA-Group/EnlightenGAN).
 And the original belongs to the team [VITA Group](https://github.com/VITA-Group).
 I just rebuild the project and am attempting to propose a better method to improve it !

-Well, I still fail to think out such a method......